MatthewGerber/rlai/docs/case_studies/lunar_lander_continuous.md

 baseline state-value estimator.
 * `--function-approximation-model rlai.models.sklearn.SKLearnSGD`:  Use SKLearn's SGD for the baseline state-value estimator.
-* `--loss squared_loss`:  Use a squared loss within the baseline state-value estimator.
+* `--loss squared_error`:  Use a squared-error loss within the baseline state-value estimator.
 * `--sgd-alpha 0.0`:  Do not use regularization.
 * `--learning-rate constant`:  Use a constant learning rate schedule.
 * `--eta0 0.0001`:  Learning rate.